PelagicCreatures/sargasso/README.md

 [Demo Site](https://blog.myanti.social)

-HTML elements sometimes need a nervous system to see and respond to what's going on around them - Sargasso element controllers are fully aware of their environment.
+Sargasso Makes HTML elements aware of events such as Document (DOM) insertions and deletions, HIJAX Page load, Scrolling, Resizing, Orientation and messages Managed Web Workers allowing them to efficiently implement any behavior they need to perform.

-Events such as Document (DOM) insertions and deletions, HIJAX Page load, Scrolling, Resizing, Orientation and messages from Managed Web Workers are passed to Sargasso controllers allowing them to efficiently implement any behavior they need to perform.
+This is a very lightweight, pure ES6 framework (with only few dependencies) which aims to use the most advanced stable features of modern browsers to maximum effect leaving the historical cruft, kludges and code barnacles infesting older web frameworks behind.
+The result is lean, highly performant and clean library that simplifies the complex technologies behind modern progressive web apps and web sites.

 ```
 @author Michael Rhodes (except where noted)